Laurene Simms

 Dr. Laurene Simms is a Deaf American educator and advocate.
 She is the Chief Bilingual Officer at Gallaudet University.
+In 2000, she became the first Black alumna from the Indiana School for the Deaf to earn a doctorate.

 Early life and education

+Laurene Simms was born in Texas, then moved to Indiana.
+She was born on May 16th, 1942.
 Laurene Simms was one of seven children born to Rosa Lee and Frank Simms.
 Her mother managed the home, while her father was a maintenance worker.
 She became profoundly deaf after complications from polio as a child.

-As a child, Simms transferred to the Indiana School for the Deaf (ISD) after initially attending a mainstream oral school.
+After initially attending a mainstream oral school, Simms transferred to the Indiana School for the Deaf (ISD).
 She has discussed how a lack of resources and knowledge about how best to educate Deaf children contributed to her initial enrollment at an oral school.
 After struggling to keep up in an oral school, she graduated from ISD in 1972 as Valedictorian.
 She is the first Black alumna from ISD to earn a doctorate.

-Simms attended the University of Nebraska, Lincoln for her Bachelor of Science in Elementary Education, graduating in 1986.
+Simms attended the University of Nebraska–Lincoln for her Bachelor of Science in Elementary Education, graduating in 1986.
 The next year, she earned her Master of Education in Deaf Education from Western Maryland College (now McDaniel College).
 In 2000, she earned her Doctor of Philosophy in Language, Reading and Culture with a minor in Teaching and Teacher Education from the University of Arizona.

 Career

-Simms decided to become a teacher during secondary school.
+Simms decided to become a teacher after graduating as Valedictorian in her ISD program.
 After attending university for her B.S. and M.Ed., she returned to the Indiana School for the Deaf to teach, and eventually became Principal.
 She is now Chief Bilingual Officer at Gallaudet University, where she teaches classes such as "Introduction to Education and Teaching", "Literacy Applications in ASL/English Bilingual Classrooms K-12", and "Language Arts in Elementary Education".
 In addition to teaching, Simms serves on several boards, including Deaf Women of Color (DWC) Inc., and the Sociolinguistics in the Deaf Community Editorial Board.

 Simms also co-authored the "Visual Communication & Sign Language Checklist", a standardized system for tracking ASL benchmarks from birth to age 5.

 In 2005, she formed the nonprofit organization Deaf Women of Color (DWC) Inc. with Leticia Arellano, Francisca Rangel, and Thuan Nguyen, to create professional development opportunities for Deaf women of color.